 Medical Editor: John P. Cunha, DO, FACOEP

-Slow-K (potassium chloride) is a mineral supplement used to prevent or treat low amounts of potassium in the blood.
-It is an electrolyte replenisher.
-This medication is available in generic form.
-Common side effects include stomach pain/upset, nausea, vomiting, or diarrhea.
+Slow-K (potassium chloride) is an electrolyte replenisher, a mineral supplement used to prevent or treat low amounts of potassium in the blood.
+Slow-K is available in generic form.
+Common side effects of Slow-K include:

 Our Slow-K (potassium chloride) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.